blavejr/buyingLabs/readme.md

 4. Access the frontend application at [http://localhost:3000](http://localhost:3000).

+# Testing
+To make testing easier there is a postman file `/Users/deathnote/Desktop/work/buyingLabs/be/postman/Travolta.postman_collection.json`

+it has the single endpoint with some query params

 ## Performace

 Since this is a simple test app I have made some perfomance adjustments but not too many